 The museum itself is both hilarious and educational.
 It uses kitsch to explain the largest aspects of Romanian culture - from the church to communism, from gypsies to Dracula.

 Some of the exhibits flirt with controversy, especially in the communist, gypsy, and religious categories.
-For example, there is a mannequin of a pregnant gypsy woman standing next to a baby plays with the stereotypical portrayal of a poor Romani woman or Orthodox clerics standing next to luxury cars, which pokes fun at religious hypocrisy.
+For example, there is a mannequin of a pregnant gypsy woman standing next to a baby that plays with the stereotypical portrayal of a poor Romani woman or Orthodox clerics standing next to luxury cars, which pokes fun at religious hypocrisy.